openstack-archive/nova-solver-scheduler/README.md

     - Done.
 The nova-solver-scheduler should be working with a demo configuration.

-    - To use the default nova scheduler after installation, you can just replace the option ```scheduler_driver``` to the original value in the nova configuration file, which is normally: ```scheduler_driver=nova.scheduler.filter_scheduler.FilterScheduler```.
-      It is not necessary to restore all the modified files if you decide not to use the solver scheduler, because the code is supposed to be compatible with the default nova scheduler.

 * **Automatic Installation**

     - Make sure you have performed backups properly.

     - Clone the repository to your local host where nova-scheduler is run.

-    - Navigate to the installation directory.
+    - Navigate to the installation directory and run installation script.
-      ```cd $LOCAL_REPOSITORY_DIR/installation```
+      ```
+      cd $LOCAL_REPOSITORY_DIR/installation
+      sudo bash ./install.sh
+      ```
       (replace the $... with actual directory name.)

-    - Run installation script.
-      ```sudo bash ./install```

     - Done.
-The installation code should setup the solver-scheduler with the minimum option below.
-Check the "Configurations" section for a full configuration.
+The installation code should setup the solver-scheduler with the minimum configuration below.
+Check the "Configurations" section for a full configuration guide.
       ```
       [DEFAULT]
       ...
       scheduler_driver=nova.scheduler.solver_scheduler.ConstraintSolverScheduler
       ```

-    - To uninstall the solver-scheduler, navigate to the installation directory, and run the uninstallation script.
+* **Uninstallation**

+    - If you need to switch to other scheduler, simply open the nova configuration file and edit the option ```scheduler_driver```  (the default: ```scheduler_driver=nova.scheduler.filter_scheduler.FilterScheduler```), then restart nova-scheduler.

+    - There is no need to remove the solver-scheduler code after installation since it is supposed to be fully compatible with the default nova scheduler.
+However, in case you really want to restore the code, you can either do it manually with your backup, or use the uninstallation script provided in the installation directory.
       ```
       cd $LOCAL_REPOSITORY_DIR/installation
-      sudo bash ./uninstall
+      sudo bash ./uninstall.sh
       ```
       (replace the $... with actual directory name.)

+    - Please remember to restart the nova-scheduler service everytime when changes are made in the code or config file.

 * **Troubleshooting**